 Although she was born in Seattle, Carol Channing grew up in San Francisco.
 As a schoolgirl, she once ran for class secretary and, for her campaign speech, she did an impromptu comedy routine.
 The students and teachers all loved it, and Channing felt a rush of excitement from the applause.
 She later said that feeling never left her and kept her motivated throughout her lengthy career.

 Channing Was Part African-American But Didn’t Find Out Until She Was A Teen

 Carol Channing was the only child of Adelaide and George Channing.
 When Carol was just 16 and preparing to leave California to attend college in Vermont, her mother disclosed a family secret.
-George Channing, she learned, was half Black.
+George Channing, she learned, was half black.
 His mother was African-American and his father was German, but he looked Caucasian, as did the blonde, fair-skinned Carol.
-Her mother warned her, Channing later said, that she could have a Black child.
+Her mother warned her, Channing later said, that she could have a black child.
 Although this was the time of Jim Crow laws and widespread racial discrimination, Channing was always proud of her multi-ethnic background.

 One Good Review Was Enough For Channing To Quit School And Move To New York City

 As a college student, Channing started auditioning for Broadway roles during the summer months.
 She landed a few small parts.
 After one such role, she got a mention in the New Yorker.
 The reviewer wrote, "You’ll be hearing more from a comedienne named Carol Channing."
 That was just the incentive Channing needed to dedicate herself fully to her entertainment career.
-She packed her school books and headed for New York to answer the call of Broadway.
+She packed her school books and headed for New York City to answer the call of Broadway.